 Runway 07L/25R - 2430x22meter - concrete (not in use)

-Air base Ursel (Dutch: vliegbais Ursel, ICAO EBUL) was a reserve NATO airbase in East-Flanders (Dutch: Oost-Vlaanderen) in Belgium.
+Air base Ursel (Dutch: vliegbais Ursel, ICAO: EBUL) is a reserve NATO airbase in East-Flanders (Dutch: Oost-Vlaanderen) in Belgium.

-In 1974, the base served as a staging area for US Army helicopters that were withdrawn from South Vietnam.
+In 1974, the base served as a staging area for US Army UH-1 Iroquois, AH-1 Cobra and CH-47 Chinook helicopters that were withdrawn from South Vietnam.
 At times, over 100 UH-1 'Hueys' could be seen at the airfield.

 Ursel air base is currently categorised as a reserve air base of the Belgian Defence Forces - Air Component.
 Despite its millitary owner, the air base is also home of a flying club, who succeeded in getting permission to fly from the air base in 1978.

 The NATO reserve status means the air base is a 'bare base' facility: it has two runways, a total of 12 dispersals (6 on each end), and no hangars, logistics or even ATC.

 Reserve NATO air base Ursel (Jorik Van den Bosch, via aeropedia.be).